-A copy of the Letter of Offer for continuation of Neighbourhood Renewal in Rathcoole was circulated for Members' consideration and incorporated a reduction of approximately 2.6% as previously advised by the Department.
+A copy of the Letter of Offer for continuation of Neighbourhood Renewal in Rathcoole is enclosed for Members' consideration and incorporates a reduction of approximately 2.6% as previously advised by the Department.
 This equates to an allocation of £78, 518.08 (£80, 651 in 2017/18) to support 1 full time Neighbourhood Renewal Co-ordinator and 2 part time posts (Synergy and Newtownabbey Women's Group) and programme costs.
-The Department had advised that this reduction should be applied to the Council's element of the funding and that salaries for the associated projects should not be impacted.
+The Department has advised that this reduction should be applied to the Council's element of the funding and that salaries for the associated projects should not be impacted.
 The reduction would therefore be applied to the Council's Programme Costs element of the budget.
-If the Letter of Offer was accepted the additional cost to the Council would be £2133 to ensure the delivery of the Neighbourhood Renewal Action Plan 2018/19.
-This cost could be met through departmental savings.
+If the Letter of Offer is accepted the additional cost to the Council would be £2133 to ensure the delivery of the Neighbourhood Renewal Action Plan 2018/19.
+This cost can be met through departmental savings.

-In respect of the Grange Neighbourhood Renewal Programme 2018/19 the Council had received a letter of offer for £44, 462.00 which represents no reduction on the amount awarded in 2017/18.
-This amount was to support salary costs for the Community Development Worker and running costs for the Community House.
-A copy of the Latter of Offer was circulated for Members' approval.
+In respect of the Grange Neighbourhood Renewal Programme 2018/19 the Council has received a letter of offer for £44, 462.00 which represents no reduction on the amount awarded in 2017/18.
+This amount is to support salary costs for the Community Development Worker and running costs for the Community House.
+A copy of the Latter of Offer is enclosed for Members' approval.

-Members were advised that the 2017/18 Neighbourhood Renewal Action Plans for Rathcoole and Grange were currently under review based on an evaluation of performance in 2017/18 and within the anticipated budget reductions and would be reported to the Committee in due course.
+Members are advised that the 2017/18 Neighbourhood Renewal Action Plans for Rathcoole and Grange are currently under review based on an evaluation of performance in 2017/18 and within the anticipated budget reductions and will be reported to the Committee in due course.